 - He is saying (that) he frequently comes here.

-The most common reporting verbs for statement are ‘say’, ‘tell’ and ‘explain’.
+The most common reporting verbs for statements are ‘say’, ‘tell’, and ‘explain’.

 be careful that with ‘say’ and ‘explain’, you have a choice to describe the person or not.
 If you mention the person, utilize the preposition ‘to’.